What is human trafficking?

 Human trafficking happens when one person is controlled through violence, deception or coercion in situations of commercial sex, forced labor, or domestic servitude.

-What happens when a girl is recovered?
+What happens when a girl or boy is recovered?

 No one has a place for them to go.
 Not the Feds, not the State, not CPS, no one.
 Even if there were available spaces, there is a lack of placement available to them that primarily focus on their healing and restoration.
 A majority of the time they are identified as criminals and treated as such (incarcerated).
 Many are never identified as trafficking victims and many victims believe the choices they made led them to be trafficked.
 The pimp/trafficker psychologically manipulates (brainwashing) them into believing: